DayFiles publisher information

 Usually because they want fewer upload dependencies, a simpler workflow, or a privacy-first product that keeps the supported core tasks on-device.

-Who is PDF Processor best for in this comparison?
+Who is Private PDF Editor best for in this comparison?

 People handling straightforward PDF work who care more about privacy and local control than about the broadest possible feature surface.